couchbaselabs/GrocerySync-Android/README.md

 _Note_: it is important to leave the directory name as the default, otherwise it could mess up the Android Studio IDE

-## Opening the project in Android Studio
+## Configure Android SDK location

+Gradle needs to know where your Android SDK is, otherwise it won't be able to build anything.

 * First the local.properties file must be created so that Android knows where your SDK is: `$ cp local.properties.example local.properties`.
 * Open `local.properties` and make sure it points to the Android SDK on your system.
 Change the path as needed.

+## Opening the project in Android Studio

 * Open the project in Android Studio by going to File / Open Project and choosing the top-level directory (it should contain local.properties, gradlew, etc)

 ## Building via Android Studio